Ian Harding - Featured - Oliu

 In With The New

-Through ongoing cross-functional collaboration between product, design and engineering, we determined that there were only two necessary pieces of information required for someone to use our product:
+Through ongoing cross-functional collaboration between product, design and engineering, we determined there were only two necessary pieces of information required for someone to use our product:

 1. Email address – Method of delivering a magic link for user authentication